-The Baker Fitness Center at Missouri Western State University was completed in September 1994.
-The facility is open to students, faculty, staff, Gold Coat members, and Alumni who purchase a membership.
-The Fitness Center has state of the art equipment, which includes Nautilus, free weights, the HQ weight line, and aerobic equipment that consists of stair climbers, rowers, nautilus bikes and treadmills.
+The Baker Fitness Center at Missouri Western State University is open to students, faculty, staff, Gold Coat members and Alumni who purchase a membership.
+The Fitness Center has state of the art equipment, which includes Nautilus, free weights, the HQ weight line, and aerobic equipment that consists of stair climbers, rowers, Nautilus bikes and treadmills.
 There are restrictions.
-Males over 45 and women over 55 must obtain a physicians consent.
+Males over 45 and women over 55 must obtain their physician's consent.
 No one under the age of 12 will be admitted.
 Individuals aged 12 - 15 will only be allowed to work out under direct supervision of a parent or guardian.
 If an individual is under 18, he/she must have a liability form and permission for care form signed by his or her parent before being allowed to use the facility.
 All members must bring a valid MWSU ID.
 A student cannot be a guest.
 More information can be found at www.missouriwestern.edu/recreation/fitnesscenter or by calling 271-5946.